jacksonianrtaylor/movie_rec_proj/README.md

         2. Go to the 'Account' tab of your user profile and select 'Create New Token'.
         3. This will trigger the download of kaggle.json, a file containing your API credentials.

-    * After inputing credentials the files from the-movies-dataset will start downloading in a new folder called "the-movies-dataset".
+    * After inputing credentials, the files from the-movies-dataset will start downloading in a new folder called "the-movies-dataset".

     * If the files have already been downloaded and stored in the "the-movies-dataset" folder, than this cell does nothing and requires no credentials.